 Arbitration Disputes to be Arbitrated.
+Prior to submitting any Claims to resolution by binding arbitration, the parties agree to first attempt to settle such Claims by the use of non-binding mediation and if such Claims are not resolved to the satisfaction of the parties by the use of such non-binding mediation, then such Claims shall thereafter be resolved by the use of binding arbitration as hereinafter provided.
 Any and all claims, demands, causes of action, disputes, controversies, and other matters in question arising out of or relating to this Agreement, any of its provisions, or the relationship between the Parties created by this Agreement, whether sounding in contract, tort, or otherwise, whether provided by statute or the common law, for damages or any other relief, including, without limitation, all Claims (all of which are referred to herein as "Disputes"), shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration may be initiated by either Party by providing to the other a written notice of arbitration specifying the Disputes to be arbitrated.
 If a Party refuses to honor its obligations to arbitrate, the other Party may seek to compel arbitration in either federal or state court.
 The arbitration proceeding shall be conducted in Houston, Texas, or other location mutually agreed upon by the Parties.
 Within 30 Days of the notice initiating the arbitration procedure, each Party shall designate one arbitrator, who need not be impartial.
 If a Party fails to designate an arbitrator, the other Party may have an arbitrator appointed by applying to the senior active United States District Judge for the Southern District of Texas.
 The two arbitrators shall select a third arbitrator.
 If the two arbitrators chosen by the Parties fail to agree upon the third arbitrator, both or either of the Parties may apply to the senior active United States District Judge for the Southern District of Texas for the appointment of a third arbitrator.
 The third arbitrator shall take an oath of neutrality.